the78mole/vnbdigitaler/.github/SEMANTIC_VERSIONING.md

 Releases are automatically created when:

-1. The central data update workflow runs successfully
+1. The central data update workflow started
-2. Meaningful changes are detected (new companies, updated quotas, etc.)
-3. The workflow is not in dry-run or check-only mode
+2. The workflow is not in dry-run or check-only mode

 ### Release Contents